lucacros/2324_Projet2A_PedaleGuitare/README.md

   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/audio%20effects%20potentiometers.png" width="400" />
 </p>

+We use several potentiometer for all the settings of our effects, the gain, the shape, the reverb ect...
+All potentiometers are fitted with capacitors to eliminate unwanted noise and high frequencies.

 ## 💻 Installation
 I recommend downloading the latest version of **KiCad** to reproduce the electronic board.
 For simulating amplifiers, consider using **Cadence Pspice** or **Microcap**.
 Use the **STCUBEIDE** software for programming the codec and microprocessor.